apify/apify-docs/docs/schedules.md

 |5|month|1 - 12|, - * /|no|
 |6|day of week|0 - 7 (0 or 7 is Sunday)|, - * /|no|

-For example, the expression `5 16 * * 1` will start an actor at 16:05 every Monday.
+For example, the expression `30 5 16 * * 1` will start an actor at 16:05:30 every Monday.

-**Note:** schedules now allow timezone settings and support daylight saving time shifts.
 The minimum interval between runs is 10 seconds; if your next run is scheduled sooner than 10 seconds after the previous run, the next run will be skipped.

+> **Note:** schedules now allow timezone settings and support daylight saving time shifts.

 ## [](#examples) Examples of cron expressions